xenobiolab/xenomorph/README.md

         conda activate xenomorph-env

 ***Update: Xenomorph v1.2 release***
-Xenomorph (v1.2) supports all legacy code without modification.
+Xenomorph (v1.2) supports all legacy code with appropriate conda environment.
 If Remora segmentation are selected, additional packages will be needed including the Remora python package (remora-ont).
+If using remora segmentation options, create and activate the xenomorph-re.yml environment.
+To switch back to tombo segmentation, you will need to return to the xenomorph-env conda environment.
 Xenomorph v1.2 has been tested on Ubuntu 20.04, and 22.04 with an Nvidia GTX 3060 GPU.

+        conda env create -f xenomorph-re.yml

+To enter xenomorph-remora conda environment, then use:

+        conda activate xenomorph-re

 ## Xenomorph command groups